Port of Albany–Rensselaer: History

 The area of Albany's original port (the Albany Basin) has been covered by Interstate 787 and the Corning Preserve (Riverfront Park) since the very early 1970s.
 In 1979 remnants of the basin wall were excavated from the preserve's lagoon by Phillip Lord working for the New York State Museum.

 A Master Plan adopted in 2000 called for the port to be transformed into a container port, which led to the purchase of the largest harbor crane in the state.
 In 2002, the Port District Commission took the lead in the development of Albany's Riverfront Park in the Corning Preserve as part of a development to enhance Albany's access to the river.
 The port helped in financing the project and in the construction of two bulkheads which have seasonal floating docks attached.
 In a 2005 audit, the Office of the State Comptroller questioned the port's involvement in the construction and financing.
 Two issues raised were the port district's lack of authority to build docks for non-commercial use and that the port would receive no income for facilities it was financing.
 The port received $3.3 million in 2002 to upgrade and become a member of the Inland Distribution Network, a select group of ports that are used as satellite locations for the distribution of container cargo from the Port Authority of New York and New Jersey, resulting in less congestion at downstate ports and highways.

 On December 9, 2003, the Dutch-owned ship Stellamare capsized at the port, killing three Russian crewmembers.
 The ship was hauling General Electric generators when it overturned.
 The United States Coast Guard determined that poor communication resulting from the supervisors speaking Dutch while the crew spoke Russian, with English being used as a relay, was a contributing factor to mismanagement of ballast tanks.
 In the early spring of 2008 a port employee was arrested for stealing copper.
 This in turn led to investigations of employee theft which resulted in the arrest of an operations manager and a maintenance foreman for larceny.
 In 2008 the port received two awards from the Railway Industrial Clearance Association.
 One award was for customer satisfaction and the other for being the most improved port in the United States for handling heavy lift cargo.

 Future

-The Port of Albany is replacing 500 ft of wharvage at a cost of $7.6 million in 2008 and 2009.
+The Port of Albany is replacing 500 ft of wharves at a cost of $7.6 million in 2008 and 2009.

 In late March 2008 a proposal for a $350 million ethanol plant was approved by the Albany Port District Commission, but the project has been held up due to financing issues.

-As of 2021, the site was scheduled as an potential assembly area for offshore wind turbine towers.
+As of 2021, the site was scheduled as a potential assembly area for offshore wind turbine towers.